REGENERATIVE INTELLIGENCE STILL EVOLVING

 To simulate all this information-processing probably requires a computer about the size of, well, our universe.
 Conclusion: There will never be another Aristotle, Shakespeare, Bach, or you.
 So, make the best of being real, as you cannot be improved upon in any simulation.

-Your reality must, however, accord with the impossible-to-outdate epiphany that, as we humans are products of biological and cultural evolution, so we should never presume to be the "end point" of those coevolutionary processes.
-Instead, we and our successors must become increasingly-competent agents of further evolution, deliberately and deliberatively "playing God" — that is, making creative and responsible choices enhancing the healthy progress of regenerative intelligence in our galactic neighborhood.
+Your reality must, however, accord with the impossible-to-outdate epiphany that, as we humans are products of biological and cultural evolution, so we should never presume (let alone strive!) to be the “end point” of those coevolutionary processes.
+Instead, we and our successors must become increasingly-competent agents of further evolution — indeed, coevolution — deliberately and deliberatively “playing God” — that is, making creative and responsible choices enhancing the healthy progress of regenerative intelligence in our galactic neighborhood.

 In effect, we must establish a new global religion, an embodiment of our best logic, science, historical insight, and future-affirming commitment to liberty bounded by justice.
 This embodiment of knowledge and optimism composes the moral undergirding and navigational constant of pan-planetary necessity and resulting constitutional invention.

-This essay illuminates how humanity can sustain and advance the "necessary invention" of Regenerative Intelligence Still Evolving.
+This essay seeks to illuminate how humanity can sustain and advance the “necessary invention” of Regenerative Intelligence Still Evolving.

 “Regenerative Intelligence Still Evolving” (RISE) is a place-marker for a much-of-a-muchness that we, unfinished children of unfathomable mystery and inestimable potential, seek to explore.